3N4N/luzarsblog/_posts/2020-03-04-why-avatar-the-last-airbender-rocks.md

 The worldbuilding of *Avatar* is complex in its simpleness.
 The whole exposition of the secondary world is given in the small window of the title sequence of each episode.
 That should tell you how simple the world is.
-And, because of it, the writers were able to stretch it above and beyond, and play with it to satisfaction.
+And, because of that, the writers were able to stretch it above and beyond, and play with it to satisfaction.

 The intro in the title sequence is all you need to enjoy the show, but,